-Hospital stabbings: Two victims were attacked with axe
+Central Middlesex Hospital victims attacked with axe-type weapon

 - Published

-Two people attacked by a man at a London hospital were injured by an axe.
+Two people attacked by a man at a London hospital were injured by a type of pick-axe, police said.

 Armed police were called to Central Middlesex Hospital in Park Royal at 13:18 BST on Wednesday.

-Officers found two men, believed to be aged in their 40s, with injuries thought to have been caused by a mattock, a type of pick-axe.
+They found two men, believed to be aged in their 40s, with injuries thought to have been caused by a mattock.

-Police located a man, also aged in his 40s, outside the hospital and he was arrested on suspicion of two counts of attempted murder.
+Police located a man, also aged in his 40s, outside the hospital and he has been arrested on suspicion of two counts of attempted murder.

-Both the suspect and the injured men are contracted hospital staff who are known to each other, the Metropolitan Police said, adding no patients or visitors were hurt during the incident.
+Both the suspect and the injured men were contracted hospital staff who were known to each other, the Metropolitan Police said, adding that no patients or visitors were hurt during the incident.

-The victims are not in a life-threatening condition, but one's injuries "may be life-changing", the force said.
+The victims were not in a life-threatening condition, but one's injuries "may be life-changing", the force said.

 A third victim was also targeted by the attacker but "was fortunate not to have sustained any injuries".

-The arrested man was treated in hospital for "self-inflicted" injuries and has now been discharged from hospital into police custody.
+The arrested man was treated in hospital for "self-inflicted" injuries and has since been discharged from hospital into police custody.

-Officers have since further arrested him on suspicion of possessing of an offensive weapon, affray, and a third count of attempted murder.
+Officers have since further arrested him on suspicion of possessing of an offensive weapon, affray and a third count of attempted murder.

-Both injured victims are continuing to receive treatment in hospital and their next of kin are aware, the Met said, adding the incident was not being treated as terror-related.
+Both injured victims were continuing to receive treatment in hospital and their next of kin were aware, the Met said, adding the incident was not being treated as terror-related.

 The hospital, on the border of Brent and Ealing in north-west London, was temporarily locked down during the incident and witnesses described how patients and visitors were locked in a nurses' room.